esmith0/Comp3000LexiNet/README.md

 LexiNet is designed to become a platform on which educators can upload their resources which can then be reviewed by students with dyslexia.
 This model is designed to encourage development of inclusive resources.

+The research paper for this prototype is available in the files!

 - E Smith.